-Clean touchable surfaces between shifts or between users, whichever is more frequent.
-Equip customer entrances and exits, checkout stations, and customer changing rooms with proper sanitation products, including hand sanitizer and sanitizing wipes, and provide personal hand sanitizers to all frontline staff (e.g., cashiers).
-Ensure that sanitary facilities stay operational and stocked at all times.
-Make hand sanitizer and other sanitary supplies readily available to employees.
-Use products approved for use against COVID-19 on the Environmental Protection Agency (EPA)-approved list and follow product instructions and Cal/OSHA requirements.
-Adjust or modify store hours to provide adequate time cleaning and stocking with physical distancing.
-Provide time for workers to implement cleaning practices before and after shifts, hire third-party cleaning companies.
-Install hands-free devices if possible.
-Encourage the use of debit or credit cards by customers.
-Encourage customers with reusable bags to clean them frequently and require them to bag their own purchases.
-Consider upgrades to improve air filtration and ventilation.
-E. Pł nysical Distancing Guidelines Implement measures to physically separate people by at least six feet using measures such as physical partitions or visual cues (e.g., floor markings, colored tape, or signs to indicate to where workers should stand).
-Minimize exposure between cashiers and customers.
+- □ Implement measures to physically separate people by at least six feet using measures such as physical partitions or visual cues (e.g., floor markings, colored tape, or signs to indicate to where workers should stand). - Minimize exposure between cashiers and customers.
 Where physical distancing cannot be maintained, use barriers such as Plexiglas.
-Where barriers are not feasible, strongly recommend that employees and customers wear face covers.
-Use signage to remind customers of physical distancing at every opportunity.
-Adjust in-person meetings, if they are necessary, to ensure physical distancing.
-Place additional limitations on the number of workers in enclosed areas to ensure at least six feet of separation.
-Stagger employee breaks, in compliance with wage and hour regulations, to maintain physical distancing protocols.
-Close in-store bars, bulk-bin options, and public seating areas and discontinue product sampling.
-Dedicate shopping hours for seniors and other vulnerable populations.
-Increase pickup and delivery service options such as online ordering for curbside pickup.
-Provide separate, designated entrances and exits.
-Limit the number of in-store customers based on the size of the facility.
+Where barriers are not feasible, strongly recommend that employees and customers wear face covers. - □ Use signage to remind customers of physical distancing at every opportunity. - □ Adjust in-person meetings, if they are necessary, to ensure physical distancing. - Place additional limitations on the number of workers in enclosed areas to ensure at least six feet of separation. - Stagger employee breaks, in compliance with wage and hour regulations, to maintain physical distancing protocols. - □ Close in-store bars, bulk-bin options, and public seating areas and discontinue product sampling. - Dedicate shopping hours for seniors and other vulnerable populations. - □ Increase pickup and delivery service options such as online ordering for curbside pickup. - □ Provide separate, designated entrances and exits. - □ Limit the number of in-store customers based on the size of the facility.
 As a general rule, the number of people allowed into a facility at one time should be fifty percent (50%) of allowed occupancy, or otherwise adjusted to easily maintain a minimum six-foot distance depending on the size of the facility.

-Be prepared to queue customers outside while still maintaining physical distance.
-Encourage and I train employees to practice physical distancing during pickup and delivery.
-Make some loc ations pickup- or delivery-only to minimize physical interaction, if possible. aiding materials, such as shelving and bulletin boards, to reduce person-to- ffs where possible.
-Wherever possible, use contactless signatures for deliveries.
-Expand direct s store delivery window hours to spread out deliveries and prevent overcrowding. byee truck drivers, delivery agents, or vendors who are required to enter retail we their employees follow the guidance of local, state, and federal governments ring masks. should: (i) avoic foot distance fr h public entrance of the facility to inform all employees and customers that they dentering the facility if they have a cough or fever; (ii) maintain a minimum sixtom one another; (iii) sneeze and cough into a cloth or tissue or, if not available, w; and (iv) not shake hands or engage in any unnecessary physical contact.
-Signage posting facility. g a copy of the Physical Distancing Protocol at each public entrance to the An ny additional measures not included here should be listed on separate pages should be attached to this document.
-You may contact the following person with any questions or comments about this protocol: Business Contact Name: Phone number: e Last ised:
+- □ Be prepared to queue customers outside while still maintaining physical distance. - □ Encourage and train employees to practice physical distancing during pickup and delivery. - □ Make some locations pickup- or delivery-only to minimize physical interaction, if possible. - □ Install transfer-aiding materials, such as shelving and bulletin boards, to reduce person-toperson hand-offs where possible.
+Wherever possible, use contactless signatures for deliveries. - □ Expand direct store delivery window hours to spread out deliveries and prevent overcrowding. - Ask non-employee truck drivers, delivery agents, or vendors who are required to enter retail locations to have their employees follow the guidance of local, state, and federal governments regarding wearing masks. - □ Signage at each public entrance of the facility to inform all employees and customers that they should: (i) avoid entering the facility if they have a cough or fever; (ii) maintain a minimum six-foot distance from one another; (iii) sneeze and cough into a cloth or tissue or, if not available, into one's elbow; and (iv) not shake hands or engage in any unnecessary physical contact. - □ Signage posting a copy of the Physical Distancing Protocol at each public entrance to the facility.

+Any additional measures not included here should be listed on separate pages should be attached to this document.

+You may contact the following person with any questions or comments about this protocol: